tweag/nickel/doc/manual/syntax.md

 3
 ```

-All existing infix operators in Nickel can be turned into prefix functions by putting them inside parentheses.
+All existing infix operators in Nickel can be turned into functions by putting them inside parentheses.

 Examples:
 ```